 The Santa Monica Promenade is home to some of the biggest names in retail: Abercrombie and Fitch, Apple, a three-story Gap, H&M, Mac Cosmetics, Old Navy, Sephora, and Tesla.

-Besides great shopping and dining, the Promenade has many entertainment venues, including movie theatres, clubs, and bars.
+Besides great shopping and dining options, the Promenade has numerous entertainment venues including movie theatres, clubs, and bars.